wavesplatform/gowaves/README.md

 Import may take a few hours, after which you can run the node as described in next section.

-Please mote that the Go Node has its own state storage structure that is incompatible with Scala Node.
+Please note that the Go Node has its own state storage structure that is incompatible with Scala Node.

 ### How to run the node